Cash crop: Italy

 Italy's Cassa per il Mezzogiorno in 1950 led to the government implementing incentives to grow cash crops such as tomatoes, tobacco and citrus fruits.
 As a result, they created an over abundance of these crops causing an over saturation of these crops on the global market.
 This caused these crops to depreciate.

 United States

-Cash cropping in the United States rose to prominence after the baby boomer generation and the end of World War II.
+Cash cropping in the United States dates back to the colonial period with crops like tobacco, indigo, cotton and others farmed on massive scales on southern plantations primarily fueled by black slave labor, even after the end of slavery this system continued in some form with the share cropping system where farmers would live and work on large plantations for a share of the crop to sell themselves.
+Cash cropping of fruits rose to prominence after the baby boomer generation and the end of World War II.
 It was seen as a way to feed the large population boom and continues to be the main factor in having an affordable food supply in the United States.
 According to the 1997 U.S. Census of Agriculture, 90% of the farms in the United States are still owned by families, with an additional 6% owned by a partnership.
 Cash crop farmers have utilized precision agricultural technologies combined with time-tested practices to produce affordable food.
 Based upon United States Department of Agriculture (USDA) statistics for 2010, states with the highest fruit production quantities are California, Florida and Washington.